 According to Newton’s law of universal gravitation, the gravitational force between two objects is directly proportional to the mass of each object and inversely proportional to the square of the distance between them.
 That is, the greater the mass of an object, the greater the gravitational force it exerts, and the greater the distance between two objects, the smaller the gravitational force acting between them.

-The force of gravity is responsible for keeping the planets in orbit around the sun and for keeping us glued to the surface of the Earth.
+The force of gravitation is responsible for keeping the planets in orbit around the sun and for keeping us glued to the surface of the Earth.
 Without gravity, the planets would move in straight lines instead of following elliptical orbits, and we would float in space instead of being attached to the surface of the Earth.

 Understanding gravity is essential to our understanding of the large-scale universe.
 Gravity is crucial in the formation of galaxies and the structure of the universe as a whole.
 Understanding how gravity works helps us explain phenomena such as the formation of black holes, the interaction of stars and galaxies, and the expansion of the universe.